 Ashcan School Prints and the American City, 1900–1940 presents prints of city life made by urban realists during a time of rapid demographic, social, and economic change to America’s cities.
-With New York City as an epicenter of change—packed with vibrant new communities of immigrants from Europe and Latin American countries, and Blacks migrating from the American South—artists responded to the everyday lives and experiences of city dwellers, incorporating advertising and mass media techniques into their depictions of the lower classes, immigrants, working women, and social elites alike.
+With New York City as an epicenter of change—packed with vibrant new communities of immigrants from Europe and Latin American countries, and Black Southerners who had migrated north—artists responded to the everyday lives and experiences of city dwellers, incorporating advertising and mass media techniques into their depictions of the lower classes, immigrants, working women, and social elites alike.

-This exhibition is presented in conjunction with A New York Minute: Street Photography, 1920–1950 on view in the Mark Schwartz and Bettina Katz Photography Gallery from July 10 to November 7, 2021.
+This exhibition is presented in conjunction with A New York Minute: Street Photography, 1920–1950 on view in the Mark Schwartz and Bettina Katz Photography Gallery from through November 7, 2021.